armedjuror/ArtsMania/README.md

-# artsmania
+# Arts Mania
-SKSBV Arts Mania
+A PHP-MySQL Web Application to Manage an Art Fest